 However, like so many other things in life, you will only get out of it what you put in to it!
 It is not simply enough to turn up for classes and hope all will be well.
 You should take a full and active part in all aspects of your classroom training and ambulance placements, as well as setting aside some time for study between classes.

 Many of our students find it helpful to organise themselves into informal home study groups and swap class notes and study techniques.

 Our class pass rates are among the best in the sector and our Students have achieved excellent results in recent PHECC exams.

-Our percentage of students successfully completing exams and becoming EMTs has been the highest among private Training Institutions for the last two years runing (2014 and 2015)!!!
+Our percentage of students successfully completing exams and becoming EMTs has been the highest among private Training Institutions over the last number of years runing (2014 to 2019)!!!